 Below you can get even more helpful hints by watching the travel videos I made for the Gulf and East coasts of the USA.
-Just click the upper left corner of the player to see the playlist.
 Also, you can read what all I did in my blog posts located below the video.

 All Blogs From The USA